ranocha/BSeries.jl/docs/src/tutorials/symbolic_computations.md

 ## Generating LaTeX code

-BSeries.jl allow fully symbolic computations of [`modified_equation`](@ref)s and [`modifying_integrator`](@ref)s.
-More information about these features are available in the respective tutorials.
+BSeries.jl allows fully symbolic computations of [`modified_equation`](@ref)s and [`modifying_integrator`](@ref)s.
+More information about these features is available in the respective tutorials.
 Here, we will also demonstrate how LaTeX code can be generated via [Latexify.jl](https://github.com/korsbo/Latexify.jl).